How to Lower Home Insurance

 Our first recommendation for how to lower home insurance is to shop with us!
 BIG brokers have access to many home insurance companies and can find you the best deal without sacrificing the coverage you need.
 It’s one of the easiest options available, so contact us now for a no-obligation quote.
 And the good news doesn’t stop there – each year, we will shop around to see if we can find you a better rate.

 How to Lower Home Insurance: Improve Home Security

-Improving your home security is one suggestion of how to lower home insurance costs.
+Improving your home security is one suggestion for how to lower home insurance costs.
 Installing measures that prevent theft could result in a lower insurance rate.
-It could be as simple as getting dead-bolt locks for your entrances.
+It could be as simple as getting deadbolt locks for your entrances.
 You might also consider getting an alarm system that’s monitored by a security company.
-Note that you may need to provide proof of a monitored alarm system to your insurer to quality for a discount.
+Note that you may need to provide proof of a monitored alarm system to your insurer to qualify for a discount.

 Ask a BIG Broker about Discounts

 Another option of how to lower home insurance is to ask about discounts.
 At BIG, many of our carriers offer discounts that will greatly reduce your premium.
 Here are some examples: